FlutterKerala/DServers/README.md

         }

 ```
-onurlNotFound have a parameter have a request with request we can get out the response when the this function call to users.Also we can set server status etc.To set server status you can add:
+onurlNotFound has a function as a parameter for request.
+We can get out the response when this function is called to users.
+Also we can set server status etc.To set server status you can add:
 ```dart
 statusCode =HttpStatus.notFound
 ```
-For Example:
+For example:
 ```dart
  onurlNotFound: (request) {
           request.response